ManiaciaChao/yatm/README.md

 Attention that **the script WILL EXIT INSTANTLY when success, because a QR scan via WeChat will causes the update of `openId`.
 You have to reacquire your new `openId` and run this script again!**

+### *Experimental* Devtools Protocol

+Due to the limitation of WeChat API, the following WeChat-related processes can't be simulated:

+* generate new `openId`
+* simulate the QR scanning

+However, [Devtools Protocol](https://chromedevtools.github.io/devtools-protocol/) can help automatize the whole thing.

+Check [this](./docs/DevtoolsProtocol.md) for more details.

 ## Author